CrazyRedMachine/NostalgiaIO/README.md

 ### Keyestudio RS232 arduino shield

 If you don't want to solder on a small chip, this rs232 adapter shield is also based around the max3232 chip and easy to find (amazon, aliexpress, etc..)

-There's one 8 pin connector coming out of the keyboard unit.
-We will use only 5 of the pins from that connector (2 of them to power the keyboard directly from the arduino, and the other 3 of them through the RS232 adapter).
-You can use 2.8mm female QD (same as those used for small arcade buttons) to connect on the pins from that connector

 ![pinout_shield](https://github.com/CrazyRedMachine/NostalgiaIO/blob/main/nostalgia-pinout-shield.png?raw=true)